thomjiji/dri/README.md

 resolve = dvr_script.scriptapp("Resolve")
 ```

-If your script intends to use inside DaVinci Resolve, replace with:
+If your script intends to use inside DaVinci Resolve, replace it with:

 ```python
 resolve = bmd.scriptapp("Resolve")